ProtectMarriage.com

 ProtectMarriage.com was a collection of conservative and religious American political activist groups aligned in opposition to same-sex marriage.
 The coalition's stated goal is to "defend and restore the definition of marriage as between a man and a woman."
 Beginning in 2001 as Proposition 22 Legal Defense and Education Fund holding the domain name protectmarriage.com, the organization reformed in 2005 as a coalition to sponsor California Proposition 8, called the California Marriage Protection Act, and was successful in placing it on the ballot in 2008.
 Proposition 8 amended the California Constitution, putting a halt to same-sex marriages in California for nearly two years until the proposition was overturned as unconstitutional.
 While it was in effect, ProtectMarriage.com defended the amendment in a series of legal challenges.
-Ron Prentice is the executive director.
+Ron Prentice was the executive director.

 History

 In 2001, an organization was formed to defend the previous year's California Proposition 22 against legal challenges, to maintain Prop 22's definition of marriage in California as being between a man and a woman.
 The group, Proposition 22 Legal Defense and Education Fund, formed as a 501(c)(3) nonprofit, and established a website at protectmarriage.com in September 2002.
 With California State Senator William J. "Pete" Knight serving as chairman of the board, the group reported "just over $266,000 of revenue" in its first year.
 Andrew Pugno held the role of chief counsel—he had been associated with Knight's marriage definition legislation since 1995.
 Pugno helped Knight form the nonprofit.

 Knight died in May 2004.
 In March 2005, a San Francisco Superior Court judge ruled Prop 22 unconstitutional, and in April, AB 205 was passed by the California legislature; a law which extended many marriage benefits to domestic partners of any sex.
 These challenges to the one-man-one-woman definition of marriage spurred a change in strategy: rather than defend Prop 22, the advocates associated with the Proposition 22 Legal Defense and Education Fund would re-organize under a new name to pass new legislation.
 Ron Prentice, executive director of the California Family Council, teamed with former Prop 22 defenders, including Pugno, to establish a coalition of like-minded groups such as Alliance Defending Freedom.
 The name ProtectMarriage.com was first presented online mid-2005.